How to Become a GP Supervisor

 Accreditation is granted for a period of three years following approval.
 If there are any changes to the details of your original accreditation application, including training supervisor and practice manager positions, WAGPET is to be notified immediately in writing.

-WAGPET undertakes ongoing monitoring and assessment of all accredited training facilities and GP supervisors, and conducts a formal reaccreditation review every three years to ensure the College standards continue to be met.
+WAGPET undertakes ongoing monitoring and assessment of all accredited GP supervisors and training facilities, and conducts a formal reaccreditation review every three years to ensure the College standards continue to be met.

 Supervisors should be aware that accreditation is site-specific and they are not able to transfer accreditation from one practice to another.
 If a supervisor moves to a new practice and wishes to continue supervising registrars on the program, an application for accreditation will need to be submitted for the new practice.